Ford Transit Courier: Powertrain

 The base engine for the Transit/Tourneo Courier is the 1.0L 3-cylinder EcoBoost engine producing 100 PS.
 Alongside the petrol engine are two diesels: A 1.5L Duratorq producing 75 PS and a 1.6L Duratorq producing 95 PS.
 On all three engines, Ford offers their start stop system to reduce fuel consumption.

+Second generation (2023)

+The second generation adopts a sharper design, a more modern interior and an electric version.
+It is based on a Ford platform, unlike the Tourneo Connect which is derived from the Volkswagen Caddy.

+Production of the E-Transit Courier is scheduled to begin in late 2024 at the Craiova plant in Romania, where the Puma crossover is also manufactured.

+Tourneo Courier

+The Tourneo Courier was unveiled on 15 May 2023 with a crossover-inspired Active trim and an battery electric model.